 • project.json — config and state

-• src/ — cloned git repo
+• workspace/ — cloned git repo

 • venv/ — Python environment